dux-fortinet/fortiflexvm-doc/source/modules/fortiflexvm_groups_nexttoken_info.rst

 .. option:: accountId

   Account ID.
+Please declare at least one of the two arguments, accountId or configId.

   :type: str

 .. option:: configId

   The ID of a Flex VM Configuration.
-Please declare at least one of the two arguments folderPath and configId.
+Please declare at least one of the two arguments, accountId or configId.

   :type: int
-  :default: 0

 .. option:: folderPath

   Folder path.
-Please declare at least one of the two arguments folderPath and configId.

   :type: str
-  :default: ""

 .. option:: status